opensearch-project/documentation-website/_getting-started/ingest-data.md

 ## Experiment with sample data

 OpenSearch provides a fictitious e-commerce dataset that you can use to experiment with REST API requests and OpenSearch Dashboards visualizations.
-Create an index and define field mappings using a dataset provided by the OpenSearch Project.
+You can create an index and define field mappings by downloading the corresponding dataset and mapping files.

 ### Create a sample index